 The Board of Directors for Hiawatha Traditional Music Co-op, seeking to align our investments with the Co-op's core values, have switched our investment portfolio to exclusively socially responsible investments or a “SRI” portfolio.
 We have been with Bell Financial for many years now who fortunately manages SRI portfolios so the switch was seamless.
 SRI investments are defined differently by every institution but generally follow similar screening practices for their investments.
 An investment that is considered socially responsible because of the nature of the business the company conducts.
 Common themes for socially responsible investments include avoiding investment in companies that produce or sell addictive substances (like alcohol, gambling and tobacco) and seeking out companies engaged in social justice, environmental sustainability and alternative energy/clean technology efforts.
 Socially responsible investments can be made in individual companies or through a socially conscious mutual fund or exchange-traded fund.
 We at Hiawatha are currently investing over half of our portfolio with the Calvert and Pax mutual funds.

-June 5, 2020 - Music has the power to unite us and give people a voice, and we honor the Black musicians who in large part created and contributed to the heritage of traditional music.
+Music has the power to unite us and give people a voice, and we honor the Black musicians who in large part created and contributed to the heritage of American traditional music.
 As a community and world, it is time to listen, learn, reflect, and act with compassion and kindness.
+It is time to lend our ears to truly listening and valuing the musical expressions of diverse cultures and the musicians who are the culture bearers.

-The Hiawatha Music Co-op feels it is our responsibility as active members of our community to acknowledge and reflect on how we can join the conversation and take action against racism and other social injustices through education and music.
+The Hiawatha Music Co-op feels it is our responsibility as active members of our community to acknowledge and reflect on how we can join the conversation and take action against all forms of racism and other social injustices through education and music.

 Guy Davis - Hiawatha Traditional Music Festival 2016